vokimon/apunts/music/music-harmony.md

 	- Notes repeat in successive octaves
 	- The same note doubles its frequency on the next octave
 	- We diferentiate notes in different scales with the number of the octave
 		- A4 is the A on the 4th octave (the middle A)
-	- Phisically there are infinite octaves up and down but not all of them are audible
+	- Phisically there are infinite octaves up and down since you can divide or multiply infinitely
+	- But not all of them are audible
+		- Average human audible range is 31Hz - 19KHz (aprox C0 - C10)
+		- Digital recording range is 20Hz - 22KHz (C-1 - C11
+		- Higher octaves have few musical interest because the harmonics of the notes are lost
+		- Standard piano is A0-C8
 - Black keys (altered notes):
 	- Tonal distance betweens succesive white notes is not uniform
 	- B-C and E-F intervals are half the interval between other succesive white keys
 	- Piano black keys fill the gap between those full tones
 	- Two ways of expressing them referring the neighbouring notes:
 		- As sharp notes: C#, D# and F#, G#, A#.
-The lower note up a semitone.
+The lower note up a semitone. (sostenido/sustingut)
 		- As flat notes: Db, Eb and Gb, Ab, Bb.
-The higher note down a semitone.
+The higher note down a semitone. (bemol)
 	- The black keys starting at F#/Gb form a _Major Pentatonic Scale_
 - Black and white notes build a pattern in a piano keyboard
 	- `_x_x_ _x_x_x_`